nexus-rpc/sdk-go/README.md

 `GetOperationResultRequest` contains the original `http.Request` for extraction of headers, URL, and other useful information.

 The `GetOperationResult` method is used to get the result of an asynchronous operation.
-Return `OperationResponseSync` to respond successfully - inline, or error with `ErrOperationStillRunning` to indicate that an asynchronous operation is still running.
+Return `HandlerStartOperationResultSync` to respond successfully - inline, or error with `ErrOperationStillRunning` to indicate that an asynchronous operation is still running.
 Return an `UnsuccessfulOperationError` to indicate that an operation completed as failed or canceled.